artem-stepanov/meteor-table/README.md

-# A rich reactive table
+# A rich reactive table for Meteor

 description in developing